How Attackers Evade Secure Email Gateways & How to Stop Them

 Beyond architectural changes, specific detection technologies have proven effective against modern evasion techniques.

 Computer vision systems that analyze visual elements rather than relying solely on text extraction can detect image-based attacks that traditional optical character recognition might miss.
-These systems typically reduce successful image-based phishing by over 94% according to recent testing by SE Labs.
+These systems can reduce successful image-based phishing attempts.

 Behavioral analysis focused on message intent rather than simply scanning content can identify suspicious requests even when technical indicators are absent.
 These systems establish baselines of normal communication patterns and flag anomalies that might indicate social engineering, even when messages contain no malicious links or attachments.